rockroman/PP3_The_Coach/README.md

 ### Data models
 <hr>

-- OOP(object oriented programming) was implemented in certain parts of this programm
+- OOP(object oriented programming) was implemented in certain parts of this program
-- Classes -- One class was used to create all players with certain attributes(name,age,weight,height), and method that calculates active metabolic rate of each player.
+- Classes -- One class was used to create all players with certain attributes(name,age,weight,height), and method that calculates the active metabolic rate of each player.
 - Lists -- usage of lists in program is quite often because most of operations and calculations required repetition and iteration multiple times.
 - Google sheets API - used to manipulate data(CRUD- create ,read update and delete)
 - Calorie ninjas API - used to retrieve caloric value from users input